thoughtram/blog/_posts/2016-07-27-custom-form-controls-in-angular-2.md

 <h3 id="activating-form-apis">Activating form APIs</h3>

-As discussed in our article on [template-driven forms in Angular 2](/angular/2016/03/21/template-driven-forms-in-angular-2.html#activating-new-form-apis), we need to activate the form APIs like this:
+As discussed in our article on [template-driven forms in Angular](/angular/2016/03/21/template-driven-forms-in-angular-2.html#activating-new-form-apis), we need to activate the form APIs like this:

 {% highlight js %}
 {% raw %}